7 minute read

 Be kind and gentle with yourself as you begin to apply these, know that you have been programmed to think and behave solely focusing on meeting the needs of the narc in your life.

-Unhooking from these patterns will take effort and time, but you CAN take these steps to kick-start your recovery journey even while the narc is still in your life.
+Unhooking from these patterns will take effort and time, but you CAN take these steps to starve the narcissist and kick-start your recovery journey even while they are still in your life.
 These actions will bring you closer to where you want to be: narc free and full of joy.

 1. Educate yourself